 THE HOUCK AWARD – DOCUMENTATION

-The AWA Houck Award for Documentation recognizes quality original research and writing on the history or evolution of electronic communication technology in a published book, several articles in the AWA Review or AWA Journal or other publically available periodical, or long-running web site.
+The AWA Houck Award for Documentation recognizes quality original research and writing on the history or evolution of electronic communication technology in a published book, several articles in the AWA Review or AWA Journal or other publicly available periodical, or long-running web site.
 Preference will be given to subjects that have not been covered elsewhere.
 Assembly of a library of significant research resources, with that library being available to outside users, is considered favorably.

 THE TYNE TUBE AWARD